vectorgrp/sil-kit/Demos/README.md

 The demos will be placed alongside the binaries.

-To build the demos as developer from within the IB source tree and place them alongside the binaries, build the 'Demos' CMake target from the IB 'build' directory:
+To build the demos as developer from within the SilKit source tree and place them alongside the binaries, build the 'Demos' CMake target from the SilKit 'build' directory:

 > cmake --build . --target Demos